TheSilverBulet/go-dns-update/README.md

 #### Why?

-Wanted to challenge myself to build something useful in Go.
+I wanted to challenge myself to build something others and I could find useful in Go.

 #### Why not DDClient?